 The musical parameter that determines how a specific note is played or sung is known as articulation.

 Some of the main types of articulation in music are:

-Articulation adds color to music and even shapes features such as attack and decay.
-This, in turn affects the song’s timbre, pitch and dynamics.
+Articulation adds color to the music and even shapes features such as attack and decay.
+This, in turn, affects the song’s timbre, pitch, and dynamics.